Help! My Puppy Freaks Out When I Leave the Room. Will I Ever Get My Freedom Back?

 Option two is where people snap.
 Where they yell, or use harsh corrections, or end up rehoming their dog.
 Not because they’re a bad person, but because their nervous system has been fried to a crisp.

-So if that means the puppy has to sit in their pen and cry a bit while you go for a walk or sit in your car in the Taco Bell parking lot eating nachos, enjoying a moment of peace?
+So if that means the puppy has to sit in their pen and cry a bit while you go for a walk or sit in your car in the Taco Bell parking lot eating nachos, remembering what it’s like to feel human for ten minutes?

-If this grounded, empathetic-but-practical approach resonates with you, we can help you implement it in the Academy.
-We did a whole workshop on this exact topic, and the recording is available on-demand for members.
+If this grounded, empathetic-but-practical approach resonates with you, we can help you implement it.
+We have a two-part workshop that walks you through the entire plan.
+The recordings are available on-demand to members.

 The workshop includes:

-• Clear timelines and real-life examples so you know what to do and what to expect
+✅ Clear timelines and real-life examples – So you know what normal progress looks like.

-• How to tell the difference between normal puppy behavior and true separation anxiety
+✅ How to tell the difference between normal puppy fussing and true separation anxiety – These issues look similar on the surface, but require very different approaches.

-• A flexible approach that protects your puppy’s feelings and your sanity
+✅ A flexible approach – That protects your puppy’s emotional wellbeing AND your sanity.